xiyupeng/AmpliCI-UMI/README.md

 # Installation <a name = "installation" />

-AmpliCI-UMI shares the same prerequisites with AmpliCI.
+DAUMI shares the same prerequisites with AmpliCI.
 Please check the [prerequisites](https://github.com/DormanLab/AmpliCI#prerequisites) before the following installation.
 The software has been tested under Linux and MacOS.

 1. Clone the repository.